jfraz027/PyCitySchool/README.md

 # PyCitySchool

-Having spent years analyzing financial records for big banks, you've finally scratched your idealistic itch and joined the education sector.
-Your latest role is Chief Data Scientist for your city's school district.
-In this capacity, you'll be helping the school board and mayor make strategic decisions regarding future school budgets and priorities.

-As a first task, you've been asked to analyze the district-wide standardized test results.
-You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your task is to aggregate the data to showcase obvious trends in school performance.
+As the Chief Data Scientist for the city's school district, the goal of was to help the school board and mayor make strategic decisions regarding future school budgets and priorities.
+The first step was to analyze the district-wide standardized test results.
+With access to every student's math and reading scores, as well as various information on the schools they attend the the primary goal was to aggregate the data to showcase obvious trends in school performance.

-## Instructions
+## Work

-Using Pandas and Jupyter Notebook, create a report that includes the following data.
-Your report must include a written description of at least two observable trends based on the data.
+Using Pandas and Jupyter Notebook as the primary analytical tools of choice, a report ws created that included the following data.

-**Hint:** Check out a [sample solution](PyCitySchools/PyCitySchools_starter.ipynb) to review the desired format for this assignment.

-### District Summary

-Create a high-level snapshot, in a DataFrame, of the district's key metrics, including the following:
+### A District Summary comprised of a high-level snapshot of the district's key metrics listed below:

 * Total schools
 * Total students